RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 1 key.md

 # Answer key for Learning Target Exam 1

-Please note: This key does not give work or explanations for all of these problems.
-Some have explanations or notes where it might be helpful for you.
-Otherwise, especially for calculations, the work is not shown, although this work should appear in complete and

-his key *does not* show the work that is required for some of the problems on the exam --- only the answers.
-Remember that unless the problem says otherwise or if it asks you to "state" something, your answer must be accompanied with work or an explanation that justifies the answer.
-For questions about that work or explanation, please bring those to drop-in hours, an [appointment](http://calendly.com/robert-talbert), or email.
+Please review the course announcement from 2025-01-28 for details.
+Please bring questions to drop-in hours, an [appointment](http://calendly.com/robert-talbert), or email.

 ## Learning Target 1